Neil Chue Hong, Mike Jackson (Software Sustainability Institute) and Jeremy Cohen (Imperial College London)

 Some commercial clouds may offer pricing structures based upon levels of resource consumption (whether this be CPU, memory or storage) agreed in advance.
 If you exceed these they may just bill you at a higher rate, for example, you may be billed for a virtual server you are running, even when you are not actively using it.
 It’s important to understand any pricing terms and conditions carefully so that when you come to use the cloud you are not hit by unforeseen and excessive bills.

 Some cloud providers may provide free access to their resources, up to certain limits, or offer discounts or grants to individuals and groups involved in education or research.
-For example, Amazon’s AWS in Education programme.
+For example, Amazon’s AWS in Education, Google's Research Awards and Microsoft's Azure for Research programmes.
 You may wish to investigate these as possible options for your use of cloud.
 You should make sure you understand any terms and conditions carefully.

 How do I port my application to my chosen cloud?